Local properties of good moduli spaces

-In particular, the formal local ring $\hat{\oh}_{Y,y}$ at a closed point $y \in Y$ of a good moduli space is simply the invariants of the induced action of $G_x$ on a miniversal deformation space of the unique closed point $x: \Spec k \arr \cX$ above $y$.
+In particular, the formal local ring $\hat{\oh}_{Y,y}$ at a closed point $y \in Y$ of a good moduli space is simply the invariants of the induced action of $G_x$ on the miniversal deformation space $\Spf A$ of $x \in |\cX|$.

+We also establish that the theorem on formal functions holds for good moduli spaces; see Theorem \ref{fns_thm}.
+This provides further evidence that good moduli spaces behave very similar to proper morphisms: good moduli spaces are universally closed and finite type, preserve coherence under push forward and satisfy the formal functions theorem but are not necessarily separated.

+In Section \ref{formal_git_section}, we develop the geometric invariant theory for quotients of formal affine schemes by linearly reductive group schemes.

 A sufficiently powerful structure theorem for Artin stacks giving \'etale charts by quotient stacks could imply existence of good moduli spaces Zariski-locally.
 We recall the conjecture from \cite{alper_quotient}: